 During the 2024 presidential campaign, the President-Elect stated his intention to impose significant tariffs on goods imported from China and other countries.
 During the President-Elect's prior administration, the United States imposed a series of tariffs, ranging from 5% to 25%, on a variety of imports from China and subsequently implemented tariffs on additional goods imported from China.
 Less than 15% of our cost of goods sold is from products or materials sourced from outside the United States, including less than 5% from China.
-To the extent the United States imposes new or additional tariffs on china or other countries, or if new or additional tariffs or trade restrictions are implemented by the United States or other countries, in countries, and imported into the United States could increase significantly, which in turn could adversely affect the demand for these products and have a material adverse effect on our business and results of operations.
+To the extent the United States imposes new or additional tariffs on China or other countries, or if new or additional tariffs or trade restrictions are implemented by the United States or other countries in connection with a global trade war, the cost of our products manufactured in China or other countries, and imported into the United States could increase significantly, which in turn could adversely affect the demand for these products and have a material adverse effect on our business and results of operations.